TheJacksonLaboratory/microbiome-workshop-2019/_posts/2017-11-16-Analysing-16S-data-part-2.markdown

 # create a link for the files that will be used from here on
 ln -s ../Session1/otu_matrix.tsv .
 ln -s ../Session1/otu_taxonomy_rdp_0.8.tsv .

-# run RStudio from this directory
-rstudio .
 {% endhighlight %}

+Once you have set up your working directory, return to the homepage for these practical sessions and click on the link to open RStudio.
-The final command will open a [Graphical User Interface][wikipedia-gui] (GUI), which will look something like the image below.
+This will open a [Graphical User Interface][wikipedia-gui] (GUI) in your browser, which will look something like the image below.
 If you do not see the panel on the top left, on the control bar select "File" > "New File" > "RScript".
 Brielfy, there should now be four open tabs: the top left is an R script, which is analagous to the Nano script we created during the first part of this session;